Requirements for Admission Consideration

 - The GRE is waived for all applicants applying through the fall 2026 semester.

-- A 300- to 500-word personal statement describing your reasons for seeking a professional degree through a distance learning program and your ultimate career goals.
+- A minimum 300- to 500-word statement describing your reasons for seeking a master’s degree through a distance learning program and your ultimate career goals.
 Where possible, please describe those interests in reference to topical issues and areas of research in criminology and criminal justice that inspire your career goals.

 - Your current resume

 The program requires a total of 36 hours of graduate credit.
 Of these, 15 hours will be required of all students as core courses, which we list below.
 The remaining 21 credits will come from electives.
 Of these, 12 credit hours should come from courses within the College Of Criminology and Criminal Justice, but up to 9 hours of electives may come from approved courses from other disciplines.
 A grade of “C” or higher must be earned in all core courses.
 Students must maintain an overall GPA of 3.0.